Q - what Sceloporus is this?

 • Practitioner Research as a Means to Improve Students’ Understanding of Evolution by Natural Selection in an Undergraduate Intro Biology Course.
 Invited oral presentation at the University of Pennsylvania, Dept. of Biology, Ecology Group, 8 October 2007.

 • Practitioner Research as a Means to Improve Students’ Understanding of Evolution by Natural Selection in an Undergraduate Introductory Biology Course.
-Oral Presentation #5730 at annual meeting of the Ecological Society of America, San Jose, CA, 4-10 August 2007.
+Oral Presentation annual meeting of the Ecological Society of America, San Jose, CA, 4-10 August 2007.

 • Faculty investigating active teaching and student learning in a new TIEE practitioner research project.
 Charlene D’Avanzo, Deborah A. Morris, Bruce.
 W. Grant, and Jason Taylor.
 Poster presentation # 58-46 at ESA San Jose.